 Once the parties have defined the key terms, the lawyers will draft a merger agreement.
 The merger agreement will set forth the key terms negotiated by the parties including but not limited to the name of the organization, amending governing documents, board make-up, leadership positions, and the continuation of key programs.
 The merger agreement will also contain representations and warranties and other conditions that must be satisfied to close the transaction.
 If the transaction is structured differently, a purchase agreement or affiliation agreement may be prepared covering similar concepts.

-Though often over-looked, due diligence is an important step in the merger process as it satisfies the officers’ and directors’ fiduciary duties to their respective organizations.
+Though often overlooked, due diligence is an important step in the merger process as it satisfies the officers’ and directors’ fiduciary duties to their respective organizations.
 Due diligence is where an organization conducts a thorough investigation to ensure they understand the business of the other organization.
-Generally, due diligence puts the onus on the surviving organization to conduct the due diligence investigation.
-However, the merging organization will sometimes conduct a due diligence investigation to determine if the surviving entity is in the position to carry on the merging organization’s vision and programs.
-Typically categories of information investigated in the due diligence process include corporate structure and records, contracts, finances/debts, existing or threatened lawsuits, intellectual property, employment matters and compensation arrangements.
+Generally, due diligence puts the burden on the surviving organization to conduct the due diligence investigation.
+However, the merging organization will often conduct a due diligence investigation to determine if the surviving entity is in a strong position to carry on the merging organization’s vision and programs.
+Typical categories of information investigated in the due diligence process include: corporate structure and records; funding and vendor contracts; assets and liabilities; finances/debts, existing or threatened lawsuits; intellectual property; employment matters; and compensation and benefit arrangements.

 A vote of an organization’s board of directors may not be the only approval required to enter into a merger transaction.
-Consents and approvals of members (if the nonprofit is a member organization), third parties or government may be required as well.
-Consents or approvals may be required for the transaction itself or to transfer an agreement at the closing of the merger.
+Consents and approvals of members (if the nonprofit is a member organization), third parties or government agencies may be required in some situations.
+Consents or approvals may be required for the transaction itself or to transfer an agreement at the closing of the merger or to ensure continued licensing.
 For example, many lease agreements require landlord approval before the lease agreement can be assigned.
 On the other hand, a master service agreement or grant may require prior consent to the merger transaction itself.
 A list of required approvals and consents must be developed through the due diligence process and any required approvals must be obtained or waived prior to closing.

 Closing the Transaction